alexa/alexa-auto-sdk/platforms/android/alexa-auto-client-service/android-service/README.md

 **Type:** Boolean

 Set to `true` to enable the default `ExternalMediaAdapter` platform implementation in AACS.
 If `useDefaultExternalMediaAdapter` is set to `false`, your application must separately handle the messages for this topic.

+### useDefaultPropertyManager
+**Type:** Boolean

+Set to `true` to enable the default `PropertyManager` platform implementation in AACS.
+This enables synchronous managing of properties using AACS's ContentProvider.
+If `useDefaultPropertyManager` is set to `false`, your application must separately handle the messages for this topic.

 ### audioInput
 **Type:** JSON Object